hannnid/MGFusion-DTI/README.md

 		+ full_pair.txt: The full dataset with positives and negatives for performance evaluation.
 		+ protein_without_feature.txt: Contain the proteins without 3D files.

-+ Feature_generation
++ Feature Generation🧬
+This section describes how to generate multi-granularity features for both drugs and proteins.
+The feature generation pipeline consists of three main components:
 	+ Mol2Vec
 	Mol2Vec is customised version of Mol2Vec(https://github.com/samoturk/mol2vec).
-We recode the mol2vec/feature.py to generate feature matrices of compounds.
+We recode the mol2vec/feature.py to generate feature matrices of drugs.

-	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BioSNAP, DrugBank or Human.

 			python Mol2Vec.py --dataset dataname

+  	dataname ∈ {BioSNAP, BindingDB, Human}

 	+ ProPocket

-	Obtain the residue indices of the binding pocket of the target protein from the 3D structure.
+	To capture biologically meaningful interaction regions, we extract binding pocket residues from protein 3D structures.

 			python generate_proteinPocket.py --dataset dataname

 	+ Saprot

-	1.Obtain the structure-aware sequence of protein.

-  	+ Saport
+	📌 Step 1: Obtain Protein Structures
+		If protein structures are not available, download them from: [AlphafoldDB]<https://alphafold.ebi.ac.uk/>.
+		Using UniProt IDs from: [UniProt]<https://www.uniprot.org/>, Save UniProt IDs as a .txt file.

+	📌 Step 2: Download Structure Files

+			python get_alphafold.py
+	This script retrieves .cif files from AlphaFoldDB.

+	📌 Step 3: Generate Structure-Aware Sequences

+		python generate_stru_seq.py
+	This step converts protein structures into structure-aware sequences using Foldseek.

+⚠️ Important Notes
+	•	The Foldseek binary is required but not included due to size limitations.You can download the binary file from [here]<> and place it in the utils folder.
+	•	Please download it manually and place it in Feature_generation/Saport/get_stru-aware_seq/utils/

 You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BioSNAP, DrugBank or Human.

 		python generator.py --dataset dataname